GraemeMalcolm/data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

     | 772 | Mountain-100 Silver, 42 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... |

 5. Note the results consist of four columns named C1, C2, C3, and C4; and that the first row in the results contains the names of the data fields.
-To fix this problem, add a HEADER_ROW = TRUE parameters to the OPENROWSET function as shown here (replacing *datalakexxxxxxx* with the names of your data lake storage account), and then rerun the query:
+To fix this problem, add a HEADER_ROW = TRUE parameters to the OPENROWSET function as shown here (replacing *datalakexxxxxxx* with the name of your data lake storage account), and then rerun the query:

     ```SQL
     SELECT